Skip to main content

 ?someChild rdf:type ex:Child .

-Since the syntax of graph patterns is limited, you cannot express that the ex:hasChild relation between a parent and a child is a one to many relation.
-So, how does the interoperability layer exchange the RDF data about parents and their children above?
-This is where bindingsets come in.
+Since the syntax of graph patterns is limited, you cannot express that the ex:hasChild relation between a parent and a child is a one-to-many relation.
+So, how does the Knowledge Engine exchange the RDF data about parents and their children above?
+This is where binding sets come in.

 [